Anonymous-7777/Raahi/README.md

 Raahi is a robust digital ecosystem that addresses this challenge through four key pillars:

-* **🛡️ Blockchain-Verified Digital ID:** A secure, tamper-proof, and time-limited digital ID is issued on the Polygon network.
+* ** Blockchain-Verified Digital ID:** A secure, tamper-proof, and time-limited digital ID is issued on the Polygon network.
 This is linked to a physical **NFC wristband** for instant, on-the-ground verification by authorities, ensuring identity integrity.
-* **📱 Smart Mobile App:** A native Android application serves as the tourist's digital guardian.
+* ** Smart Mobile App:** A native Android application serves as the tourist's digital guardian.
 It features a one-touch **Panic Button**, proactive **Geo-fencing alerts** for high-risk zones, and a clear interface for accessing personal and emergency information.
-* **🗺️ Real-time Authorities' Dashboard:** A sophisticated web-based command center for police and tourism departments.
+* ** Real-time Authorities' Dashboard:** A sophisticated web-based command center for police and tourism departments.
 It provides a live map with real-time tourist locations, an integrated alert management system, and data visualization tools for heatmaps and cluster analysis.
-* **🤖 Proactive Alerting (Roadmap):** A planned AI "Watchdog" will provide anomaly detection to flag distress signals (e.g., signal loss, route deviation).
+* ** Proactive Alerting (Planned):** A planned AI "Watchdog" will provide anomaly detection to flag distress signals (e.g., signal loss, route deviation).
 The current version utilizes a robust rule-based engine.

 ## 4. Demo Video